thaychansy/click-through-rate-prediction/README.md

 ## Conclusion

 - While there are challenges associated with using machine learning for CTR prediction, the benefits often outweigh the drawbacks.
 Machine learning provides advertisers with valuable insights that help them fine-tune their campaigns and maximize ROI.
 In the following code examples, we will demonstrate how to implement machine learning techniques to predict ad click-through rates and evaluate the performance of these models.

+## Reference and Dataset Source

+The dataset used for this analysis can be found at: [Click-Through Rate Prediction Dataset on Kaggle](https://www.kaggle.com/datasets/gauravduttakiit/clickthrough-rate-prediction).